libdns/infomaniak/README.md

 Run caddy with the following command and monitor the output:
 `/workspaces/caddy/caddy run --config /workspaces/caddy/.caddyfile`

-If caddy managed to successfully issue the certificate and you would like to test from scratch again, you have to delete the previously issued certificate
+If caddy managed to successfully issue the certificate and you would like to test from scratch again, you have to delete the previously issued certificate by running
 `rm -R /home/vscode/.local/share/caddy`